Markus-Genius-Coding/Laravel-React-Project-Demo/README.md

 You can access the databases via PhpMyAdmin.
 On port 3103 is the database used for unittests.
 Just visit [http://localhost:3103](http://localhost:3103)

-To login into the databases use these credetials:
+To login into the databases use these credentials:
 User: root
 Password: äshnn3LO?1oOß